 One easy way of ranking your ideas is in the HOW-NOW-WOW Matrix.

-Then you look at two axes: (1) what is feasible, what is not (yet) feasible, and (2) what are ordinary ideas and what are original ideas?
+In this case, you look at two axes: (1) what is feasible, what is not (yet) feasible, and (2) what are ordinary ideas and what are original ideas?

 Identify where opportunities lie and what needs to happen for them to succeed.
 And finally, you collectively choose which ideas are the best to pursue.
 The simple ‘dot-voting’ technique often works very well here.
 This is when each participant can put dots next to the ideas they think should be implemented.
 Ideally, you will have chosen ideas from all three quadrants.